SimoNonnis/Resume/cover-letter.md

 This letter is to express my interest in regards to the ....front end developer...... position, hoping to become the newest member of your engineering team.
-I looked through the requirements that you mentioned and they match my skill, expertise, experience and attitudes.
+I looked through the requirements that you mentioned and they match my skills, expertise, experience and attitudes.

 I love to solve problems, splitting them in small ones and finding solutions that are simple and reusable.